St. Patrick's Cathedral (New York City): Opening and late 19th century

 A lack of funding precluded spires from being installed when the cathedral was completed.
 By late 1885, spires were planned to be installed at a cost of $190,000.
 Renwick filed plans for the cathedral spires in September 1885, and the contract was awarded to George Mann & Co. of Baltimore.
 Excavation of the stone commenced in January 1886 and the spires were constructed starting that September.
 The last stones of the spires were erected in October 1888, at which point the cathedral was considered completed.
 At the time several hundred niches remained to be filled with figures, and ten chapels did not have their altars yet.
 At 329.5 ft, the spires were the tallest structures in New York City.
 The Evening World said the construction of the spires "completes a notable ornament to the city".
 Within a year, the cathedral was surpassed in height by the New York World Building, whose spire rose to 349 ft.
 The funding shortages at the building's completion had also required that a "temporary" plaster and wood ceiling be installed atop the cathedral, rather than the marble or brick ceiling that Renwick had conceived.
 The cathedral never replaced the plaster-and-wood ceiling.

 After the spires were finished, the trustees of St. Patrick's Cathedral decided that bells should be installed in one tower.
 No arrangements had yet been made for the bells because parts of the project, such as interior design, remained incomplete.
 The cathedral tested a set of four bells in the north tower in July and August 1889 to determine the tower's acoustic properties.
 The altar of the Holy Family was consecrated at the cathedral in 1893.
 A set of bells for the cathedral was manufactured in the United States.
 After the archbishop consecrated them, the bells were found to be defective and were never hung in the belfry.
 In 1895, the cathedral ordered a second set of bells to be made by the Paccards in France.
 The new bells were blessed by Archbishop Michael Corrigan on August 15, 1897, though they had not been installed yet.
 The framework for the bells was installed in the north tower the next month.
-At the time of their completion, St. Patrick's bells were the largest of any church in the city; by comparison, Trinity Church had ten bells and Grace Church had nine.
+At the time of completion, St. Patrick's had more bells than any other church in the city, with 19; by comparison, Trinity Church had ten bells and Grace Church had nine.
 Also in 1897, the Spiritual Sons of De La Salle funded a new altar for the cathedral.